Image

 Last Updated: November 4, 2025

-Violent Crimes Lawyer Williamson County, IL — facing arrest or an investigation means you need answers and action right away.
+Violent Crimes Lawyer Williamson County, IL — if you’re dealing with an arrest or active investigation, you need clear answers and immediate action.
 Our violent crimes lawyers in Williamson County, IL defend people accused of offenses involving the use or threat of force and works to protect your freedom, record, and future from day one.
-At Combs Waterkotte, our Williamson County, IL criminal defense team responds immediately and starts building your defense the moment you call.
+At Combs Waterkotte, our Williamson County, IL criminal defense team acts quickly to begin building your defense as soon as you call.

 At a Glance: Violent Crime Cases in Williamson County, IL